navis-org/navis/publications.md

 ## Publications

-Navis has been used in a range of high-profile publications.
-See below for a (probably incomplete) list of.
+NAVis has been used in a range of high-profile publications.
+See below for a (probably incomplete) list.

 Want to see your work listed here?
 Open an [Issue](https://github.com/navis-org/navis/issues), start a [Discussion](https://github.com/navis-org/navis/discussions) or open a PR to tell us about it!